BonganY23/Kubernetes_ArgoCD/README.md

 cat ~/.ssh/id_rsa.pub
 ```

-INFO: Distribute the public key within the Github account.
+### ℹ️ INFO: Distribute the public key within the Github account.

-INFO: This allows us to git pull/push from your repositories.
+### ℹ️ INFO: This allows us to git pull/push from your repositories.

 ### 4. Configure Git with your credentials